-BTPH105-18 Semiconductor and Optoelectronics L-3, T-1, P-0 4 Credits Physics Prerequisite (if 'any): "Introduction to Quantum Mechanics" Desirable Course Objecti ives: The aim and objective of the course on S emiconductor and C Optoelectronics Physics - he students of B. Tech. class to the formal stru - so that they can use these in Engineering as p I January Course Outcon nes: At the end of the course, the student will be able to CO1 Understand and explain the fundamental p and semiconductors. rinciples and properti es of electronic materials CO2 Understand and describe the interaction o golden rule. f light with semicond ductors in terms of fermi CO3 Understand and describe the impact of sol electronic circuit performance. lid-state device capal pilities and limitations on CO4 Understand the design, fabrication, chara Engineered semiconductor materials. cterization technique es, and measurements of CO5 Learn the basics of the optoelectronic dev detectors. vices, LEDs, semicor nductor lasers, and photo Detailed Syllab bus:
+BTPH105-18 Semiconductor and Optoelectronics L-3, T-1, P-0 4 Credits Physics

+Prerequisite (if any): "Introduction to Quantum Mechanics" Desirable

+Course Objectives: The aim and objective of the course on Semiconductor and Optoelectronics Physics is to introduce the students of B. Tech. class to the formal structure of semiconductor physics and Optoelectronics so that they can use these in Engineering as per their requirement.

+Course Outcomes: At the end of the course, the student will be able to CO1 Understand and explain the fundamental principles and properties of electronic materials and semiconductors.
+CO2 Understand and describe the interaction of light with semiconductors in terms of fermi golden rule.
+CO3 Understand and describe the impact of solid-state device capabilities and limitations on electronic circuit performance.
+CO4 Understand the design, fabrication, characterization techniques, and measurements of Engineered semiconductor materials.
+Learn the basics of the optoelectronic devices, LEDs, semiconductor lasers, and photo CO5 detectors.